virlatinus/vue-mail-editor-v3/README.md

 Theme it, register your own blocks and inspector panels, and delegate all persistence/actions to your backend.

-This version is based on [https://github.com/csesumonpro/vue-email-editor](csesumonpro vue-email-editor) and has been updated to use Tiptap V3 dependencies and `pnpm`.
+This version is based on [csesumonpro/vue-email-editor](https://github.com/csesumonpro/vue-email-editor) and has been updated to use Tiptap V3 dependencies and `pnpm`.

 📖 **Documentation:** **[csesumonpro.github.io/vue-mail-editor](https://csesumonpro.github.io/vue-mail-editor/)**